Maayan12k/AES-Encryption-CUDA/README.md

 ## Future Work
 - Expand to AES encryption with expansion to AES 192 and AES 256
+- Deploy a mechanism for mimicking the security benefits on AES CBC(block chaining)
 - Improve memory optimizations with the usage of local memory
 - Explore CUDA optimizations